Nehemiah Chapter Three

 Nehemiah 3:24 & 25a

-Next to him, Binnui son of Henadad repaired another section, from Azariah's house to the angle and the corner, and Palal son of Uzai worked opposite the angle and the tower projecting from the upper palace near the court of the guard.
+After him Binui the son of Henadad repaired another section, from the house of ‘Azaryah to the Angle and to the Corner.
+Palal the son of Uzai made repairs opposite the Angle and the tower that projects out from the upper part of the royal palace near the Courtyard of the Guard.

 This passage tells of a section of the wall that is built at an angle.
 The city was not built in the shape of a square and it is in this area where the city became wider.
 This section of the wall describes the time in which God promised to pour out His Spirit on all people (see Acts 2:17).
 This describes the preparation of God's army of believers for the coming spiritual battles.
 In our individual lives, as Christians, we are prepared through the Word and the Spirit for the individual spiritual battles we face in our daily lives.